Greetings! As the church moves forward with a new website design, we are not spending a lot of time updating this page.

 - Sol Café Explorers Class Attendance: 2/3 participation minimum (yes, attendance is taken).
 We have approximately 24 classes per year, and over two years a possible 48 classes.
 Therefore, over two years youth would attend at least 32 classes.

 - Attend Worship (downtown, 9:30 service) at least six times.
 (Be sure to note attendance in the welcome folder when it is passed!)
-As part of these six worship experiences, at least one should be at each of the three services offered by our church: Sunday 9:30, Sunday 11:15, and Saturday, 5:00 at Green Wood.
+As part of these six worship experiences, visit at least three services offered by our church:

 - Attend Sunday evening youth fellowship (UMYF) at least four times (click here for more info)

-- Attend one fall retreat and one SoulFull retreat (click here for more retreat info)
+- Attend two retreats (either fall, spring SoulFull, or family camp) (click here for more retreat info)

 - Participate in at least two visits to other faith communities (group visit dates are announced in direct email communication with families; you can also do this on your own and self-report)